Yoga for Anxiety and Mind

-The primary analysis was completed in February and included noninferiority testing of Kundalini yoga vs CBT(Cognitive behavior therapy), as well as superiority testing of this yoga type and CBT vs stress education.
+The primary analysis was completed in February and included noninferiority testing of Kundalini yoga vs. CBT(Cognitive behavior therapy) and superiority testing of this yoga type and CBT vs. stress education.
 Response at 12 weeks, as measured by the Clinical Global Impression–Improvement Scale, was the primary outcome.

 Results showed that response rates at 12 weeks were greater in the yoga group (54.2%) than in the stress education group (33.0%; odds ratio [OR], 2.45; 95% CI, 1.1 – 5.4; P = .03), as well as in the CBT (70.8%) vs stress education group (OR, 5.0; 95% CI, 2.2 – 11.82; P < .001).

-The numbers needed to treat for the yoga and CBT groups vs the stress education group were 4.59 and 2.62, respectively.
+The numbers needed to treat the yoga and CBT groups vs. the stress education group were 4.59 and 2.62.

 However, on further testing, the researchers were unable to conclude that yoga was non-inferior to CBT.
 “Conversely, we were unable to conclude that the [response rate] of CBT was significantly higher” than yoga in a superiority test, they write.